 Students may apply for admission into the pre-pharmacy program directly from high school and must complete two years of prerequisite coursework.
 Applicants who meet the requirements for admission to the University are eligible to be included in the School of Pharmacy's preprofessional program.
 Applications will be evaluated based on previous high school performance and standardized test scores.
 Courses in the pre-pharmacy curriculum include the following: general and organic chemistry, biology, physics, calculus, biology, English, speech, social science, history and humanities.
 Pre-pharmacy majors are assigned to an advisor within the School of Pharmacy who assists them to prepare for entrance into the professional program.
 The PCAT and a GPA of 2.75 are required to be considered for an interview to progress from the pre-pharmacy program into the professional level.

 Students may complete the prerequisite courses at another institution, transfer into the professional program and complete four years of study leading to the Doctor of Pharmacy degree.
 The content and comprehensiveness of the prerequisite courses must be comparable to the pre-pharmacy courses offered at Hampton University.
 To be considered for admission, a transfer student must have a minimum overall GPA of 2.75.
-A recent PCAT (taken after June 2005), an on-site interview and a high degree of professionalism are required for admission to the professional school.
+A recent PCAT (within the last 24 months), an on-site interview and a high degree of professionalism are required for admission to the professional school.
 Students following academic tracts other than pre-pharmacy at Hampton University may also apply to the Pharm.D. program, provided they meet the requirements for submitting an application.

 Applications and Information:

 Applications and forms are available on our website at http://pharm.hamptonu.edu/ and must be downloaded, completed and mailed to the following address:

 Hampton, VA 23668

 All transfer applicants must complete a Hampton University Application in addition to the School of Pharmacy SOP Application Supplement.